zachowdhury/js-lectures/interview-fizbuzz-question.md

 # js-lectures
+### Interview question
-### interview question like write a function;
+When it comes to "interview test" questions, the subject of FizzBuzz often comes up, like write a function;
-- which populates integer 1 to 100 , you could generate an Array programatically
+- which populates integer 1 to 100 , [you could generate an Array programatically] where condition:
 - if number divisible by 3 will print "fizz"
 - if number divisible by 5 will print "buzz"
 - if number divisible by both 3 and 5 will printout "fizzbuzz"